 Niche Transports

-This page looks at what are known as 'niche' technologies.
-This term usually refers to lower capacity and specialist transports which either act as 'feeders' for the more 'mainstream' transports or fulfill rôles that other transports are incapable of providing.
+Two pages looking at what are known as 'niche' technologies.
+This term usually refers to lower capacity and specialist transports which either act as feeders for the more mainstream transports or meet transport needs which other transports are incapable of providing.

 Navigating through this website is easier with the navigator frame which should be to the left of this window.
 If it is not there then click here to turn it on!
 Alternatively there is a system map at the foot of this page.